-The practical part of the course consists of three experiments.
+The practical part of the course consists of several experiments.
 Self-study is an important part of the practical.
 Material regarding the practicals is available electronically, which gives students the opportunity to familiarize themselves with the apparatus beforehand.
-Practical and tutorial schedules will be handed out in class and will be available on SUNLearn at the start of the semester.
+Practical and tutorial schedules will be available on SUNLearn at the start of the semester.